How To Exfoliate Your Face And Body: A Handy Guide

 After exfoliation, apply aloe vera gel mixed with a small amount of honey for a natural and moisturizing post-exfoliation treatment.

-But over-exfoliation is also not preferred for healthy skin.
+Over-exfoliation is also not preferred for healthy skin.
+This begs the question of how often should you exfoliate your skin?
 The ideal frequency of exfoliating your face and body depends on your skin type.
 Keep reading to know more.

 How Often Should You Exfoliate?